frisbro303/signDNE_python/README.md

 - File name
 - DNE
-- PPositive component of DNE
+- Positive component of DNE
 - Negative component of DNE

 If the `-o` or `--output` flag is off, results will be outputed to STDOUT.